 Sangha Founder

-Christine Keller, Executive Director, founded The Children’s Sangha in 2005 on behalf of young people with a range of abilities and needs understanding the need for “whole-child” teaching and learning which would address systemic issues impacting our youth.
-Now in 2019, she has established Sangha Education Center, a 501(c)3 non-profit organization located at historic Malcolm House on the Jericho Preserve in order to expand our programming and reach greater numbers of young people, parents and professionals in our Long Island Community.
-Her life-long involvement in organic farming and outdoor education is at the center of our program offering.
+Christine Keller, Executive Director, founded The Children’s Sangha in 2005 on behalf of young people with a range of abilities, understanding the need for “whole-child” teaching and learning which would address systemic issues impacting our youth.
+In 2019, Christine established Sangha Education Center, a 501(c)(3) non-profit organization located at Historic Malcolm House on the Jericho Preserve in order to expand our programming and reach greater numbers of young people, parents, professionals, and other community members on Long Island and beyond.
+Her life-long involvement in organic farming and outdoor education is at the center of our program offering, pairing education and well-being, with primary program pillars connected to nature, history and the arts.

-Christine holds an M.S.Ed., dual certification in Childhood Education and Special Education from LIU (Autism Case Program), an M.A. in Religious Studies from NYU (concentration in Eastern and Western Mysticism), and a B.A. in English Literature from PACE University (with a minor in Film Studies).
-She has completed CPS Advanced Level I & II Training with Dr. Ross W. Greene, originator of the Collaborative & Proactive Solutions (CPS) approach upon which our Community Support Group is based.
-Additionally, Christine has been trained as a Certified Presenter for NAMI programs including Parents & Teachers as Allies and Ending The Silence, mental health education in-service programs for school personnel and students respectively, to help establish a better understanding of the social-emotional challenges which many young people face.
+Christine holds an M.S.Ed., dual certification in Childhood Education and Special Education (Autism Case Program) from LIU, an M.A. in Religious Studies from NYU, and a B.A. in English Literature from PACE University.
+She has completed CPS Advanced Level I & II Training with Dr. Ross W. Greene, who developed the Collaborative & Proactive Solutions (CPS) approach upon which our Community Support Group is based.
+Additionally, Christine has been trained as a Certified Presenter for NAMI programs including Parents & Teachers as Allies and Ending The Silence, mental health in-service education programs for school personnel and students respectively, to help establish a better understanding of the social-emotional challenges which many young people face.

-As an Adjunct Professor at SUNY College at Old Westbury since 2001, Christine teaches courses within the History & Philosophy and First Year Experience Departments and has taught in Exceptional Education & Learning.
-She has served as a First Year Experience freshman advisor and is a Community Action, Learning and Leadership (CALL) program community partner.
-Campus collaboration extends to various departments in order to provide avenues for student opportunity, success and well-being.
+As an Adjunct Professor at SUNY College at Old Westbury since 2001, Christine teaches courses in the History & Philosophy Department and within the First Year Experience Program, having taught in Exceptional Education & Learning.
+She has served as a First Year Experience freshman advisor and continues to be a Community Action, Learning and Leadership (CALL) program community partner.
+Campus collaboration extends to various departments in order to provide avenues for student opportunity.
+Christine has partnerships with colleges across Long Island and presents for Long Island schools and community organizations.

 Regina Dlugokencky holds a M.S. in Library and Information Science from Long Island University, C.W.
 Post, and has participated in the Horticulture program at Farmingdale State College.
-An avid gardener since age eight, Regina has farmed organically for over 12 years for local organic CSAs.
+An avid gardener since age eight, Regina has farmed organically for over 15 years for local organic CSAs.
 She founded Seedsower Farm.
-LLC, an organic market garden operation, selling organic seedling, and being committed to the education and promotion of local, sustainable agriculture and environmental stewardship.
+LLC, an organic market garden operation, selling organic seedlings, and being committed to the education and promotion of local, sustainable agriculture and environmental stewardship.
+She started the first Seed Library in Nassau County and has developed a range of programs that enable gardeners of all abilities to grow from “seed to seed”.
+Regina has assisted with Sangha Education Center’s Meadow Farm and teaches Learn & Grow sessions as part of our Nature & Wellness Connections programs.
 Regina offers gardening programs at public libraries across Long Island.
-She started the first Seed Library in Nassau County and has developed a range of programs that enable gardeners of all abilities to grow from “seed to seed” which will now be housed at Sangha Education Center.
-Regina has taken on collaborative management of the Sangha Education Meadow Farm and offers Plant & Learn sessions as part of our Nature & Wellness Connections program.

 Kate Landsdorf received her M.S. in Urban Affairs from CUNY Queens College and completed her undergraduate work in Media & Communications from SUNY Old Westbury.
 She has been an advocate in the areas of education, health and social justice throughout her life.
-Kate has been teaching as an adjunct professor at SUNY Old Westbury within the Public Health Department.
+Kate has taught as an adjunct professor at SUNY Old Westbury within the Public Health Department and facilitated workshops at Healing Hands Holistic Wellness.
 Her involvement with organic food and farming has included an aquaponic farm in Brooklyn.
-Her focus on community wellness has included offering workshops at Healing Hands Holistic Wellness.
-Kate has been working with us for several years in all aspects of our educational offering as program organizer, teacher and mentor to our youth.
+Kate has worked with Sangha for several years in all aspects of our educational offering as program organizer, teacher and mentor to our youth.
+She has been instrumental in Start Your Own School Garden as a lead teacher.
 Her creativity has inspired all those with whom she works.
-She has been incorporating holistic wellness activities into our Nature & Wellness Connections program and instrumental in Start Your Own School Garden as a lead teacher.

 Guidance Services